-To explore the effects of soil depth, warming (+4 deg.
-C), and roots on the breakdown and decomposition of plant inputs, we followed the fate of isotopically labeled root litter in a Mediterranean grassland ecosystem.
-A team from Lawrence Berkeley National Laboratory (1) manipulated soil temperature, presence of plants, and depth of inputs, (2) monitored resulting soil temperature and moisture, and (3) measured litter remaining after one and two growing seasons.
+To explore the effects of soil depth, warming (+4°C), and roots on the breakdown and decomposition of plant inputs, the research team from Lawrence Berkeley National Laboratory (LBNL) followed the fate of isotopically labeled root litter in a Mediterranean grassland ecosystem.
+The team (1) manipulated soil temperature, presence of plants, and depth of inputs; (2) monitored resulting soil temperature and moisture; and (3) measured litter remaining after one and two growing seasons.

 In a Northern California grassland, plots were subjected to three environmental treatments (heating, control, and plant removal), with 13C-labeled root litter buried in either the A horizon (shallow) or B horizon (deep).
-At the end of each growing season the 13C remaining in the soil was recovered.
+At the end of each growing season, the 13C remaining in the soil was recovered.
 In the first growing season, decomposition occurred faster in the B than in the A horizon, the latter having greater moisture limitation.
 Subsequently, there was almost no further decomposition in the B horizon.
-After two growing seasons, less than 20% of the added root litter C remained in the A or B horizons of all environmental treatments.
+After two growing seasons, less than 20% of the added root litter carbon remained in the A or B horizons of all environmental treatments.
 Heating did not stimulate decomposition, likely because it exacerbated the moisture limitation.
 However, while plots without plants dried down more slowly than plots with plants, their decomposition rate was not significantly greater, possibly due to the lack of priming by root exudates.

 Castanha, C., B. Zhu, C.E.H.
 Pries, K. Georgiou, and M.S.
 Torn.
 “The effects of heating, rhizosphere, and depth on root litter decomposition are mediated by soil moisture.”
-Biogeochemistry, 137(1–2), 267–279 (2018).
+Biogeochemistry 137(1–2), 267–279 (2018).
 [DOI:10.1007/s10533-017-0418-6]

-SC-23.1 Climate and Environmental Sciences Division, BER
+SC-33.1 Earth and Environmental Sciences Division, BER

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER